This video from South Africa says about itself:

 “The process required extremely careful excavation in the dark environment of the cave.
 Once the upward-facing surfaces of the skeleton’s bones were exposed, the breccia in which their undersides were still embedded had to be carefully undercut and removed in blocks for further cleaning in the lab at Sterkfontein,” says Clarke.

-The 20-year long period of excavation, cleaning, reconstruction, casting, and analysis of the skeleton has required a steady source of funding, which was provide by the Palaeontological Scientific Trust (PAST) — a Johannesburg-based NGO that promotes research, education and outreach in the sciences related to our origins.
+The 20-year long period of excavation, cleaning, reconstruction, casting, and analysis of the skeleton has required a steady source of funding, which was provided by the Palaeontological Scientific Trust (PAST) — a Johannesburg-based NGO that promotes research, education and outreach in the sciences related to our origins.
 Among its many initiatives aimed at uplifting the origin sciences across Africa, PAST has been a major funder of research at Sterkfontein for over two decades.

 Professor Adam Habib, Vice-Chancellor and Principal of the University of the Witwatersrand says: “This is a landmark achievement for the global scientific community and South Africa’s heritage.
 It is through important discoveries like Little Foot that we obtain a glimpse into our past which helps us to better understand our common humanity.”